CIVICOM AID

 • Volunteer Opportunities

-Our volunteer programs in Kenya and Uganda welcome people passionate about farming, business, youth development, education, construction, and community service.
-Whether onsite or remote, your time and skills can uplift communities, empower families, and create meaningful change.
+Our volunteer programs in Kenya and Uganda welcome people who want to support farming, business, youth, education, construction, or community service.
+Whether you volunteer onsite or remotely, your time and skills help families grow stronger and give communities hope, while offering a meaningful cultural and learning experience.

 Read More